-- Open to all people, single or married.
+- Open to all people, celibate, single, or married.
 If married your spouse does not need to participate.

-Love God with all our heart, soul, strength, and mind.
+Love God with all your Heart, Spirit, Mind, and Strength.

-Pursue closeness with God through a life of prayer.
+Pursue Closeness with God through a Life Dedicated to Prayer.

 Begin and Conclude every day in prayer.